So what happens in

 People who run bringers,

-pay-to-play gigs make a big song and dance about
+unpaid-flyer and pay-to-play gigs make a big song and dance about their

-their important friends in the business in order to intimidate the
+important friends in the business in order to intimidate the young, new

-young, new and vulnerable into bowing down before them.
-But
+and vulnerable into bowing down before them.
+But remember while

-remember while all acts should respect the booker you are not his
+all acts should respect the booker you are not his slave.
+He/she

 They do not want pay to play